MulberryBeacon/anarky/README.md

 * A new master control program (nudge nudge, wink wink) that could be used instead of the individual programs.
-It will have two additional options for the desired input and output formats, while keep the set of options outlined for the current set of programs
+It will have two additional options for the desired input and output formats, while keeping the set of options outlined for the current set of programs
 * An installation script that will avoid any manual configuration to make the programs globally available in a system (path, location, etc.)
+* A synchronization mechanism that can replicate the tree structure of the FLAC folder and automatically convert every album to MP3

 ## Dependencies